pthieu/ts-api-postgres-boilerplate/README.md

 If the docker container spins up, you're good and you can use whatever deployment mechanism you want.

+## CircleCI

+The repo uses CircleCI because it has a free tier and it's widely accepted.
+You can swap this out with whatever you want, like GitHub Actions.

+### Architecture

+Depending on where you're deploying, you'll need to update the `architecture` variable.
+The current config builds for linux/arm64.

+## Environment Variables
+TBD:
+  - Cloud secrets, pull from AWS SSM Parameter Store

 # Resources
 - [Reducing Docker image size #1](https://odino.org/minimal-docker-run-your-nodejs-app-in-25mb-of-an-image/)